NBKRedSpy/GoDUENoLootLimit/README.md

 Want to have custom caps for the map exploration, loot, and monster gold?
 Simply change the values in the config file.

+# Game Update
+The developer has added an option to change the gold caps to 5x the normal cap.
+If that option is enabled, the gold cap will be 5x of what this mod is set to (15,000 by default).

 # Installation

 1. Download the BepInEx utility from https://github.com/BepInEx/BepInEx/releases/download/v5.4.17/BepInEx_x64_5.4.17.0.zip